drenn08/rock-rankers-api/docs/Tutorials/tutorial-get-album-filters.md

    http://localhost:3000/albums?global-album-ranking={ranking}&release-date_gte={start_year}&release-date_lte={end_year}
    ```

-   Note: replace {ranking} with the global ranking you want to search for,
+   Note: replace {ranking} with the global ranking to search for.
+Replace {start_year} with
-   {start_year} with the beginning of the date range, and {end_year} with the end
+   the start of the date range.
+Replace {end_year} with the end of the date range.
+The `_gte`
-   of the date range.
-The `_gte` operator means "greater than or equal to" and
-   `_lte` means "less than or equal to."
+   operator means "greater than or equal to" and `_lte` means "less than or equal to."

    **Request example:**
-   This request queries the rock-rankers database to retrieve information about
+   This request queries the rock-rankers database.
+The request gets data about albums that have
-   albums that have a global ranking of 1 and released in the 1960&nbsp;s.
+   a global ranking of 1 and released in the 1960&nbsp;s.

    ```shell
    curl "http://localhost:3000/albums?global-album-ranking=1&release-date_gte=1960&release-date_lte=1969"
    ```

-3. Verify the response returns only albums matching all criteria.
+3. Check the response.
+The response returns only albums matching all criteria.

 ```json
    [